BEN425/Food93ClassificationModel/readme.md

 ### Discription
 Merged *AI Food Database* and *Single Food Database*.

 If an image is multi-class, it will exist repeatedly in multiple folders.
-For example：if image `fruit.jpg` has both apple and orange classes, it exists both in apple and orange folders.
+For example：if image `fruit.jpg` has both apple and orange classes, it exists both in *Apple* and *Orange* folders.

-- *AI Food* has 372095 images and contains both eastern and western food.
+- *AI Food* contains both eastern and western food.
 Most food images are combinational food.
 The images are collected from existing datasets.
-- *Single Food* has 25647 images.
+- *Single Food* images are collected from internet.
 Most food images only have a single food and are Taiwanese food.
-The images are collected from internet.

 ### File Structure
 4 levels of folders